ansible-collections/cloud-content-handbook/GUIDELINES/coding_guidelines.md

     - Annotate code that is prone to type-related errors
 - Prefer specific exception handling over broad exceptions to pinpoint errors accurately.
 - Minimize the usage of global variables; prefer encapsulating logic within functions or classes.
-- Prefer to use join() instead of concatenating strings within loops.It offers improved readability.
+- Prefer to use join() instead of concatenating strings within loops.
+It offers improved readability.
 - Consider using f-strings for string formatting.
 They offer readability, conciseness, and are less susceptible to errors.
 - Use pytest for writing unit tests for plugins